automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Shuvosaurus.md

 # Shuvosaurus
-## Description: Was this meat eater an early dinosaur or a two-legged crocodile?
+## Was this meat eater an early dinosaur or a two-legged crocodile?